ermisnetwork/ermis-chat-js-sdk/README.md

 You need to install WalletConnect to sign in and login to the Chat SDK.
 For more details, refer to the [WalletConnect docs](https://docs.walletconnect.com/appkit/javascript/core/installation) and [Wagmi docs](https://wagmi.sh).

+> Note: For a list of supported wallets, see [here](https://explorer.walletconnect.com/?type=wallet)

 ### Step 4: Integrate Login via Wallet

-After installing WalletConnect, you need to import `ErmisAuth` from Ermis to connect to the login flow in Ermis Chat.:
+After installing WalletConnect, you need to import `ErmisAuth` from Ermis to connect to the login flow in Ermis Chat:

 ```javascript
 import { ErmisAuth } from 'ermis-chat-js-sdk';